-Cross border Bolivia to Peru by land
+Border Crossing Bolivia to Peru by Land

-We took the bus to Copacabana (Bolivia, not Brazil), spent one night to visit Lake Titikaka and Isla del Sol and then again a night bus to Arequipa.
+We took the bus to Copacabana (Bolivia, not Brazil), spent one night to visit Lake Titi-kaka and Isla del Sol and then again a night bus to Arequipa.
 The border crossing procedure is quite easy.
-About 10 minutes from Copacabana center, you arrive to the border where you get exit stamp from Bolivia then walk the 200 meters no man’s land to where you get entry stamp Peru.
+About 10 minutes from Copacabana center, you arrive to the border where you get exit stamp from Bolivia then walk the 200 meters of no man’s land to where you get entry stamp Peru.
 You can exchange your remaining Bolivianos at either ends.

 Arequipa is quite a breath of fresh air from Bolivia.
 It’s touristy, but then I’m a tourist and following the tourist route.
 People are nice and the city looks bright with beautiful parks, lovely white buildings, and magnificent snow mountain backdrop.
 There were plenty of restaurants and cafes and here starts my eating quest with the Gougain sisters.
 I must have felt so energized and invincible that when Morin suggested doing the Colca Canyon Trek, I had very little qualm.
-I have no idea why the 7-8 hour trek on the first day didn’t trigger a warning bell.
+I have no idea why the mention of 7-8 hour trek on the first day didn’t trigger a warning bell.
 And so we booked.

 Colca Canyon Trek – DAY 1

-The day started horrifyingly at 3:00 a.m. where we were picked up and hauled into a tight van.
-We were so sleepy anyway and I luckily got the seat at the back where the aile ends, meaning leg space.
-I try to sleep.
+Colca Canyon trek day started horrifyingly at 3:00 a.m. where we were picked up and hauled into a tight van.
+Everyone were so sleepy anyway and I luckily got the seat at the back where the aisle ends, meaning leg space.
+I tried to sleep.
 It will be 6 hours drive to Cabana Conde in Colca Canyon with stop over for breakfast at Chivay and the La Cruz del Condor.
-As I normally couldn’t sleep while sitting, it might as well be because the ride was absolutely gorgeous.
-I wish I could take photo but I was sandwiched in the middle.
-I saw my seat mate tried and failed, so I content myself with admiring the view.
-La Cruz del Condor is a popular tourist stop to view the condors.
-The condors are best seen in the early morning and late afternoon when they are hunting.
-At this point the canyon floor is 3,960 ft (1,200 m) below the rim of the canyon.
-The site is amazing.

-After another 20 minutes of car ride, we arrived where our trek down hill starts.
+After another 20 minutes of car ride, we arrived where our Colca Canyon trek down hill starts.
 Down hill might sound easy as you thought you just go down.
 That is true except that while your lungs rest, your knees take the toll.
 We broke into 6 person group + the guide.
 A few meters into the hike, I knew it was a bad idea to come.
-It was steep, hot, hard, high, narrow, slippery path, everything I’m scared of!
-Ok, so maybe it’s not the hardest trek in the world.
-It certainly looked easy for the rest of the group, except for Chantal, who did pretty well although not too thrilled.
-But it’s definitely hard for me which made me do a quick evaluation of my sanity.
-Why didn’t I check what was the trek like?
+It was steep, hot, hard, high, narrow, slippery, everything I’m scared of!

 Colca Canyon Trek – Day 2